dougeby/IntuneDocs/intune/includes/intune-notices.md

 There's an upcoming change in workflow for enrollment of iOS devices through one of Apple’s corporate device enrollment methods - Apple Configurator, Apple Business Manager, Apple School Manager, or the Apple Device Enrollment Program (DEP), when using Setup Assistant for authentication.
 This change applies only to devices enrolled with user affinity.

 #### How does this affect me?
 When this change is rolled out in ~~March~~ April, enrollment profiles in Intune in the Azure portal will be updated so that you can specify how devices authenticate and if they receive the Company Portal app.
 There will be an improved workflow to enroll iOS devices through the methods listed above.
-Note:

 - When enrolling new devices and authenticating with Setup Assistant, you’ll be able to choose whether or not to deploy the Company Portal app automatically.
 End users will no longer see the “Identify your device” screen and the “Confirm your device” screen in the enrollment flow.
 - On devices already enrolled via Setup Assistant through one of Apple’s corporate device enrollment methods, you must take action if you want to enable Conditional Access.
 You’ll have to configure an app configuration policy with a specific xml to push the Company Portal down to these devices.
 Directions to do this are in the blog post at the Additional Information link.
 If you choose to push the Company Portal in this manner, end users will no longer see the “Identify your device” screen and the “Confirm your device” screen in the enrollment flow.